Australian rules football in New South Wales: Intercolonial football and establishment of competitions in the Riverina, Sydney, Newcastle and Broken Hill (1877–1893)

 Harry Hedger the former Waratahs Southern Rugby Union player, who founded the NSWFA in Sydney in 1880, was also a key player in the founding of the NSWFL in 1903 and its first life member in 1905.

 In June 1877, Sydney's Waratah Rugby Football Club (formed in 1873 but now defunct) accepted a challenge from Victoria's Carlton Football Club to reciprocal matches in their respective codes, and in doing so, risked expulsion from the union.
 The SRFU refused to sanction the match, and fearing the effect of promoting the Victorian code, fixtured a competing match at Parramatta.
 The match, hosted by Waratah, was played at the Albert Ground under rugby rules in front of 3,000 spectators—then the largest ever football crowd in Sydney—was won by Waratah 2–0.
 Defunct newspaper publication The Argus noted that the Victorians were not lacking in skills, just their knowledge of the game.
 The second match was played in front of a smaller crowd of about 1,500 at the Albert Ground with the result being Carlton 6–0.
 Among the best players were George Coulthard, who showed a particular prowess in both codes despite having never played rugby.
 When Waratah toured Victoria in July 1878, a crowd of 8,000 at the Melbourne Cricket Ground witnessed Carlton and Waratah draw scores in rugby, while a smaller crowd of 6,000 witnessed a surprise victory against Carlton by 2 goals in Victorian rules.

+At the same time the Sydney University FC (rugby rules club) was advocating for the SRFU and its member clubs to change its rules and in effect switch codes to Australian rules.The following season in 1878 the University club negotiated with the Melbourne FC for a visit (which did not proceed) to Sydney to play Victorian rules games.
+The University club's continued agitation aided momentum towards establishing the rival code in Sydney.